Board of Directors

 Nayadin “Naya” Persaud – President

-Naya is the Principal at Gladden Farm School in Marana, AZ.
-She has been at Gladden Farm School since 2022.
-Prior to this assignment, Naya was the Principal at Oak Creek School in Cornville.
-She came to Arizona in 2014 after teaching in Atlanta and Australia.
-Both of her parents were teachers in Guyana, where she was born before immigrating to Georgia as a 6 year old.
-Naya has a background in Expeditionary Learning, STEM, 21st CCLC after-school programs, and International Baccalaureate programs.
+Naya is the Principal at Gladden Farm School in Marana, AZ, where she has been leading since 2022.
+Before her current role, she served as the Principal at Oak Creek School in Cornville.
+Naya’s journey in education brought her to Arizona in 2014 after gaining experience teaching in Atlanta and Australia.
+Born in Guyana to parents who were both teachers, she immigrated to Georgia at the age of six.
+Naya’s expertise spans Expeditionary Learning, STEM, 21st CCLC after-school programs, and International Baccalaureate programs.
+Naya has served on the Wheel FUN board of directors since 2019.

 Brad Viereck – Vice President